For Index of Brides, CLICK

 pin, with pearl settings and carried an arm bouquet of Arphia

 roses and Lily-of-the-valley.
-The wedding ceremony
+The wedding

-chrysanthemums.
+yellow chrysanthemums.
 After the formal

 congratulations the bride led the way to the dining room, where a dainty